k2052/vanilla-hn/docs/architecture/Components.md

 ## Interactivity

 A common mental hurdle in state -> view architectures is how do you add jQuery?
 If everything has to pass through state then how do we like animate things?
-Because our template strings are not a virtual DOM we don't need to make sure are renderer is aware we are doing bad things to the DOM, we can just do it.
+Because our template strings are not a virtual DOM we don't need to make sure our renderer is aware we are doing bad things to the DOM, we can just do it.
 This is how you would use jQuery with one of our components:

 ```js
 const Comment = ({ id }) => {